lanl/dsi/docs/intro-users.rst

 DSI system design has been driven by specific use cases, both AI/ML and more generic usage.
 These use cases can often be generalized to user stories and needs that can be addressed by specific features, e.g., flexible, human-readable query capabilities.
-DSI uses Object Oriented design principles to encourage modularity and to support contributions by the user community.
-The DSI API is Python-based.

 Implementation Overview
 -----------------------